jackljk/DSC180B-website/appendix.md

 \end{equation}
 $$

-and the derivative of the loss is computed using the chain rule, which gives an implicit derivative with respect to the $n x n$ covariance matrix as follows,
+and the derivative of the loss is computed using the chain rule, which gives an implicit derivative with respect to the $$n x n$$ covariance matrix as follows,

 $$
 \begin{equation}